Northern Ireland

 because nationalists, having tasted power and worked successfully with the unionists,

-may not want to give up power to Dublin either.
+will not want to give up power to Dublin either.

 Whether within Ireland or the UK,